Milan-based studio JM Architecture has designed the Lake Lugano House project.

 This 3,700 square foot polygonal glass house sits on a steep lot in a small village called Brusino Arsizio on the shores of Lake Lugano, a glacial lake in the south-east of Switzerland, at the border between Switzerland and Italy.

-Currently on the market, offered at an undisclosed price.
+Currently on the market, offered at around $4.45 million.

 Lake Lugano House by JM Architecture: